swaptacular/swpt_accounts/protocol.rst

   prepared transfer is finalized, the amount is not available for other transfers.

-* MUST NOT impose unnecessary limitations on the time in which the prepared transfer can/should be committed.
-All imposed limitations MUST be precisely defined, and known in advance.

 .. [#coordinator-type] Random examples: ``"direct"`` might be used for payments initiated directly by the owner of the sender's account,